-What’s the best way of cleaning a cast iron skillet?
-Why does bacon stick to cast iron skillet?
+What’s the best way to clean cast iron cookware?
+Why does bacon stick to your cast iron skillet?
 What’s the brown residue on the cast iron after cooking bacon?
 Could the brown residue be rust?
-Here’s what to know on cleaning cast iron skillets after cooking and how to get rid of hard burnt-on residue or rust.
+Here’s what to know on cleaning cast iron skillets and how to get rid of hard burnt-on residue or rust.

 How to clean a cast iron skillet after cooking?

 Here’s how I clean my cast iron pan after cooking… in 4 steps: